ZhaofengWu/SIFT/README.md

 # Infusing Finetuning with Semantic Dependencies

-The official PyTorch implementation of our paper:
+The official PyTorch implementation for our paper:

 ```
 @article{wu2021infusing,